garrettw/vitals/README.md

 # ![Vitals](https://raw.githubusercontent.com/garrettw/vitals/master/vitals-logo-b.png)

-A few Sass tools for building modern, flexible websites.
+Vitals is simply a bundle of two Sass tools for building modern, flexible websites: a normalize/reset and a flexbox-based grid layout system.

+The normalize/reset is my own (smaller) spin on Normalize.css, and it is also available in pure CSS.

 The goal is to be compatible with the most common browsers and versions currently in use.
 For example, older versions of IE (like 6-8) are intentionally not supported.
 Very few people use those versions, and if support for them is needed, I'm not interested in tackling that as it involves a lot of extra work for not much benefit.

+**I highly recommend combining Vitals Grid with the excellent [Breakpoint](https://github.com/at-import/breakpoint) library to create responsive grids.**

-## How to use it in your Sass project
+## How to use Vitals in your Sass project

 If you grab both `_vitals.scss` and `_grid.scss` and put them in the same directory as the main file you're working on, you can use: